evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Objects.md

                location.msg_contents(message, from_obj=attacker, mapping={target.key: target})

    def at_post_use(self, user, *args, **kwargs):
-       if self.quality <= 0:
+       if self.quality is not None and self.quality <= 0:
            user.msg(f"|r{self.get_display_name(user)} breaks and can no longer be used!")
 ```

 In EvAdventure, we will assume all weapons (including bows etc) are used in the same location as the target.
 Weapons also have a `quality` attribute that gets worn down if the user rolls a critical failure.
 Once quality is down to 0, the weapon is broken and needs to be repaired.

 The `quality` is something we need to track in _Knave_.
 When getting critical failures on attacks,  a weapon's quality will go down.
 When it reaches 0, it will break.
+We assume that a `quality` of `None` means that quality doesn't apply (that is, the item is unbreakable), so we must consider that when checking.

 The attack/defend type tracks how we resolve attacks with the weapon, like `roll + STR vs ARMOR + 10`.